Junoon (1992 film): Plot

 Vikram goes on a hunting trip with his friend Arun into the forest on a full moon night.
-While in the forest, Vikram is warned by a tribesman named Bheema, who tries to persuade him to go back home, stating that the night of the full moon is the cursed tiger's night to hunt.
-Vikram laughs it off and decided to go after the tiger, not believing that this tiger is the cursed tiger.
-Arun finds something fishy and asks Vikram to go back.
-Suddenly it starts raining and the duo have to find a place to stay.
-Some strange voices were heard by the duo and they find the voices were coming from a den, but as the duo have to find a place to stay in, they decided to enter the den.
+While in the forest, Vikram is warned by a tribesman named Bheema, to go back home, stating that the night of the full moon is the cursed tiger's night to hunt.
+Vikram laughs it off and decides to go after the tiger, not believing that this tiger is the cursed tiger.
+Arun senses something fishy and asks Vikram to return.
+Suddenly it starts raining and the duo has to find a place to stay.
+Some strange voices were heard by the duo and they find the voices were coming from a den.
+As the duo need to find a place to stay in, they decide to enter the den.

 Within the den, Arun discovers writings on the walls in Sanskrit.
 These writings describe the tale of a king who could not have a child.
-One day, a tantric told him if he caught a pair of tigers who were in love, and on a full moon night, to kill one tiger and drink his blood, the king could have a child.
+One day, a tantric told him if he caught a pair of tigers who were in love, and on a full moon night, kill one tiger and drink his blood, the king could have a child.
 The king did everything he was told, but when he killed one tiger, the surviving mate cursed him.
 The curse transformed the king into a tiger each full moon night and he hunted man.
 The curse also entailed that anybody who killed the king when he was in the tiger's form would in turn get cursed and so the curse would carry on forever.
 Vikram berates his friend for believing an age-old myth and they are then attacked by the cursed tiger.
-Vikram tries to shoot the tiger, but he missed the shot, Arun is killed on the spot by the tiger and Vikram becomes very scared.
-The shot fired by Vikram hits the fire lamp and a chain of fire was built in the den, the tiger hides due to this, but the tiger roars from somewhere.
-Vikram was unable to find the tiger.
-Scared, Vikram fired shots everywhere in the den with the hope that the tiger will run away, but the tiger attacks Vikram and Vikram fell in the ring of fire.
-The tiger did not again attack Vikram as tigers are afraid of fire and the tiger disappears.
+Vikram tries to shoot the tiger, but he misses the shot, Arun is killed on the spot by the tiger and Vikram becomes very scared.
+The shot fired by Vikram hits the burning torch and a chain of fire is built in the den.
+The tiger hides due to this, but the soon roars from somewhere.
+Vikram is unable to find the tiger.
+Scared, Vikram fires shots everywhere in the den with the hope that the tiger will run away, but the tiger attacks him and Vikram falls in the ring of fire.
+The tiger does not attack Vikram again as tigers are afraid of fire and it disappears.

-The shots fired by Vikram are heard by Harry and the Forest Officer Bhaskar Inamdar, who rush to the spot.
+The shots fired by Vikram are heard by Harry and Forest Officer Bhaskar Inamdar, who rush to the spot.
 There they find Bheema attacking Vikram to kill him.
-He claims that Vikram has gotten cursed and if he is killed before the curse reaches him, it will save him from a cursed life.
-Bhaskar, however, transfer Vikram to a hospital in an attempt to save his life.
+He claims that Vikram is cursed and if he is killed before the curse reaches him, it will save him from a cursed life.
+Bhaskar, however, transfers the injured Vikram to a hospital to save his life.